-Near Santa Margarita in San Luis Obispo County, California — The American West (Pacific Coastal)
+Carrizo Plain National Monument in San Luis Obispo County, California — The American West (Pacific Coastal)

 In the 1880s, the saline deposits of Soda lake were mined for use at nearby cattle ranches as salt licks or for preserving meat.
 Prior to 1908, the Carrisa Chemical Company constructed a 600 ton per month capacity processing plant to recover sodium sulfate, used primarily in the production of craft paper, detergents, and glass.
 They also built a narrow-gauge railroad which started at the lake and ended at the base of the Temblor Mountains.
 Mineral production ceased in the 1950s and the railroad was removed.

 Location.
-35° 14.41′ N, 119° 54.18′ W. Marker is near Santa Margarita, California, in San Luis Obispo County.
+35° 14.41′ N, 119° 54.18′ W. Marker is in Carrizo Plain National Monument, California, in San Luis Obispo County.
 Marker can be reached from Soda Lake Road, 2.2 miles south of Seven Mile Road, on the left when traveling south.
 Touch for map.
 Marker is in this post office area: Santa Margarita CA 93453, United States of America.
 Touch for directions.

 More about this marker.
 This marker is located on the boardwalk next to Soda Lake.
 The trail to the boardwalk begins across the highway from the Soda Lake Viewpoint.

 Credits.
 This page was last revised on April 26, 2022.
 It was originally submitted on May 4, 2018, by Barry Swackhamer of Brentwood, California.
 This page has been viewed 187 times since then and 10 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on May 4, 2018, by Barry Swackhamer of Brentwood, California.